peachpiecompiler/peachpie-docs/docs/get-started.md

 ## Development Environment

-Projects can be created and opened by .NET development environments, such as `Visual Studio 2017` or newer or `Visual Studio Code`.
+Projects can be created and opened by .NET development environments, such as `Visual Studio` or `Visual Studio Code`.

 ### Visual Studio
 - Install our [PeachPie Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=iolevel.peachpie-vs).